kirillsaidov/vita/CodingStandard.md

 This is a list of guidelines that I adhere to while developing Vita library.

 ## A few notes for future revision
-* Don't use a MACRO if a function can be used instead
+* Don't use a MACRO if a function can be used instead.
-* Avoid ambiguity
+* Avoid ambiguity.
+* There must be only one way to do something.

 ---